 - You have a formal accounting policy (and have had it at least since the beginning of the year) that says you roll this way.

-Example: If you go out and buy five $400 printers, you can probably use the de minimis safe harbor to write off the printers because each costs less than $500 as long as that’s your “policy.”
+Example: If you go out and buy five $2,500 tablet computers, you can probably use the de minimis safe harbor to write off the computers because each costs $2,500 or less as long as that’s your “policy.”

-Example: If you go out and buy five $600 tablet computers, you can’t use the de minimis safe harbor to write off the tablet computers because each costs more than $500.
+Example: If you go out and buy five $2,600 computers, you can’t use the de minimis safe harbor to write off the computers because each costs more than $2,500.

 Note: Different “de minimis” rules apply for bigger businesses with audited financial statements.
 For example, in a larger business, the dollar limit equals $5,000 and the formal accounting policy must be in writing.